On the Injectivity Radius of the Stiefel Manifold: Numerical investigations and an explicit construction of a cut point at short distance: On Cut Points and a bound of the Injectivity Radius

 \begin{corollary} Let $U\in St(n,p)$, then it holds

 \end{corollary}

 Furthermore, we can use the second case in the \Cref{prop:cutpoint} to give a limitation for cut points, which are no conjugate points along any geodesic.

 \begin{remark} If we exclude all conjugate points from the consideration of cut points, this new "injectivity radius", $\hat{i}$, is described by the shortest closed geodesic $\hat{\gamma}$, i.e., $\hat{i} = \frac{1}{2}L(\hat{\gamma})$ (see \Cref{thm:Klingenberg}).
-Suppose there exist two normalized geodesics $\gamma\neq\sigma$ of equal length from $U:=\gamma(0) = \sigma(0)$ to a point $\tilde{U} := \gamma(t_0) = \sigma(t_0)$, where $\tilde{U}$ is no conjugate point to $U$.
-Then, $t_0\ge\frac{1}{2}L(\hat{\gamma})$ holds.
-This exclusion of conjugate points is possible because the proof of \Cref{prop:cutpoint} clearly distinguishes between conjugate points and no conjugate points.\\ On the Stiefel manifold the shortest closed geodesics have at least length $2\pi$ (see \Cref{rem:closedgeod2pi}).
+This exclusion of conjugate points is possible because the proof of \Cref{prop:cutpoint} clearly distinguishes between conjugate points and no conjugate points.\\ On the Stiefel manifold the shortest closed geodesics have at least length $2\pi$.
 In particular, the shortest closed geodesics have exactly the length $2\pi$.
-Thus, it follows with \Cref{prop:cutpoint} that cut points of geodesics on the Stiefel manifold which are not conjugate points of the geodesic are at least at a distance of $\frac{1}{2}2\pi = \pi$ along the geodesic. \end{remark}
+An example of a closed geodesic of length $2\pi$ is given by $A = 0$ and $B = $.
+Thus, it follows with \Cref{prop:cutpoint} that cut points of geodesics on the Stiefel manifold which are not conjugate points of the geodesic are at least at a distance of $\frac{1}{2}2\pi = \pi$ along the geodesic.
+Hence, the search for closest conjugate points is essential when investigating the bound \eqref{eq:injrad}. \end{remark}